mdgriffith/elm-optimize-level-2/README.md

 [Turns out, yes!](#Benchmarks) :rocket:

-Elm Optimize is a project for exploring different optimizations that are specific to elm-generated javascript.
+Elm Optimize, Level 2 is a project for exploring different optimizations that are specific to elm-generated javascript.

 There are two parts to this.